-Our room was on the first floor but because the hotel is on a hill, we had an amazing view of the city.
-The room was small but very unique and they even included free of charge champagne and cake in the evenings as well as breakfast in bed in the mornings.
+Our room was on the first floor but because the hotel is on a hill, there is an amazing view of the city.
+The room is small but very unique and they even included free of charge champagne and cake in the evenings!
+Not to mention breakfast in bed in the mornings.

 We didn’t spend much time in the hotel though as we hit the streets as fast as we could due to the rapidly setting sun.